ChaimaJelassi/cs-test/README.md

 3. The cetifications Tab collects data about the certifications taken by customers. ( several lines per customer )
 4. The net promoter score Tab collects data about the ratings of the product by customers. ( several lines per customer )
 5. The support tickets Tab collects data about the tickets opened by customers. ( several lines per customer )
-6. For 2,3,4,and 5, for the sake of simplicity, I processed data and got a line per customer as an output.
+6. For 2,3,4,and 5, I processed data and got a line per customer as an output.
-7. Categorical Features selected(satisfaction_score,certif_level) were converted to numerical.
+7. Categorical Features selected were converted to numerical.
 ```